 Running a Mock Service makes it available for you to test against.
 Running a Mock Service is a simple two step process:

-- Run the Mock Service
+1. Run the Mock Service

-- Connect your application to the running Mock Service
+2. Connect your application to the running Mock Service

 Run a Transaction-based Mock Service

-The Status changes to Running, and the endpoint for the running Mock Service appears. - Copy the endpoint for the Mock Service and redirect your application to point to the Mock Service instead of the real Service.
-Do not refer to a Kubernetes-based Mock Service by its plain IP address.
+2. Copy the endpoint for the Mock Service and redirect your application to point to the Mock Service instead of the real Service.

-The redirect configuration occurs in your application itself, not within BlazeMeter, and how you do it depends on your application.
+3. You implement the redirect configuration in your application, not within BlazeMeter.
+How you do it depends on your application.
 It's often as simple as changing a value in an application properties file from the live service address to the Mock Service endpoint.
-After you redirect your application, an application restart may be required.

 Filter Mock Services by Status